2007–08 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Jokwe

 On March 4, the JTWC issued a TCFA on an area of disturbed weather developing northeast of Madagascar.
 Soon after, Météo-France upgraded the system to tropical disturbance status.
 Early on March 5, the JTWC issued its first advisory on the developing system, designating it as Tropical Cyclone 22S.
 Later that day, the disturbance was upgraded to Moderate Tropical Storm Jokwe.
 At noon on March 6, after a bout of rapid intensification, Jokwe was upgraded to a tropical cyclone, skipping severe storm status.
 After being briefly downgraded to a severe tropical storm, Jokwe was reupgraded to a tropical cyclone, then an intense tropical cyclone on the evening of March 7.
 Jokwe made landfall between Mozambique Island and Angoche Island early on March 8.

 Over the next two days, Jokwe fell down to severe tropical storm following land interaction with Mozambique.
 Later that day, Jokwe was reupgraded to a tropical cyclone, and became an intense tropical cyclone again early on March 11.
 Jokwe then came under the influence of moderate windshear, and weakened down to a severe tropical storm again by March 12.
 Jokwe was re-upgraded to a Tropical Cyclone early March 13, but was soon downgraded again to a severe tropical storm later that day due to another increase in wind shear.
 Shear had been steadily increasing, and on March 13 Jokwe's movement slowed down drastically; it moved around the same general area of ocean and weakened.
 Final warnings were issued by the JTWC late March 14, and by Météo-France early March 15.

 44 houses were destroyed in Madagascar as Jokwe hit the northern tip of the island.

 At least 20 people were killed and over 9,000 homes destroyed as Jokwe passed through north-eastern Mozambique.
 At least 100,000 have been displaced by Jokwe.
-The United Nations World Food Program (WFP) provided emergency food aid to 60,000 people affected by Jokwe in Mozambique.
+The United Nations World Food Programme (WFP) provided emergency food aid to 60,000 people affected by Jokwe in Mozambique.